OHI-Science/ohi-science.github.io/about/index.md

 - Erich Pacheco, MSc
 - Courtney Scarborough, MSc

-If you are interested in beginning an OHI+ assessment, please contact Erich (epacheco at conservation.org) or Julie (lowndes at nceas.ucsb.edu).
+If you are interested in beginning an OHI+ assessment, please contact Erich, Julie, or Ning at info at ohi-science.org.

 {% assign color = 'color-light-background' %}